 For a full list use /guide siege 2 and /guide siege 3.
 Any blocks that are not on this list cannot be broken during siege and are siege-proof.

 When you first join you cannot get sieged, but you also can’t siege other players.
 Only once you rank up to at least cadet you can get sieged.

 While being sieged, containers in the claimed area will be disabled and nobody will be able to build there.
 Besieged players cannot toss items on the ground, or log out.
 So a player under siege must either wait it out, fight, or try to escape.

 Anyone may join in on the attacking side without even using the /siege command.

-The siege ends if the attacker gives up and leaves the area (defender wins).
-It ends if the defender escapes (attacker wins) or one of the two dies or logs out.
+The siege ends if the attacker gives up and leaves the area, if the defender escapes (attacker wins), when the time runs out, or when one of the two dies or logs out.

 The defender hasn’t “escaped” until he’s both in an unprotected area and a reasonable distance away from the attacker.
 If a defender runs to another claim where he’s protected, the siege will extend to include that claim as well.